davidpatrick/davidpatrick.github.io/_posts/2014-09-15-starting-a-blog-with-jekyll.md

 That’s it!
 Now run ```jekyll build``` Commit and push!

 You can add [Disqus Comments](https://help.disqus.com/customer/portal/articles/472138-jekyll-installation-instructions) and customize it a ton of different ways.
-Good luck!
+Good luck